sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 ### Custom Metrics

 There is constant communication between the Glue42 team and clients in order to improve [**Glue42 Enterprise**](https://glue42.com/enterprise/) with new features and functionalities.
-It is, therefore, possible to create custom metrics and add them to [**Glue42 Enterprise**](https://glue42.com/enterprise/), if the ideas discussed prove to be useful and of value.
+It is therefore possible to create custom metrics and add them to [**Glue42 Enterprise**](https://glue42.com/enterprise/), if the ideas discussed prove to be useful and of value.

 ## Publishing

 The Glue42 Gateway publishes the generated metrics to a server.
-The means of transporting the generated metrics (REST or a high-speed message queue) depends chiefly on the metrics volume and the available/preferred client infrastructure.
+The means of transporting the generated metrics (REST or a high-speed message queue) depends chiefly on the metrics volume and the available or preferred client infrastructure.
 The Glue42 Gateway can publish metrics to:

 - Local file (e.g., for development purposes)
 - REST service